codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Supported security categories

+!!! note
+    Due to a recent update, some issues may be temporarily assigned the **Not yet categorized** category.
+To categorize these issues, you can [reanalyze the default branch of the relevant repository](../faq/repositories/how-do-i-reanalyze-my-repository.md#reanalyzing-a-branch).
+For a list of repositories that have issues with this category, use the **Security category** filter on the [Findings](#item-list) page.

 Each Codacy issue reported by Security and risk management belongs to one of the following security categories:

 <!--NOTE